it3xl/git-repo-sync/README.md

 **git-sync** is an automated synchronization of remote Git repositories with auto conflict solving.

-(The text below is in the process of writing.
-Be patient.
-Let me know in case of any error, please.)

 ## Scenarios of usage

 * Auto syncronizations of remote Git-repositories.
+* Share a repository with limited internet access with your partners.
 * Keeping of repositories neat and sane between customers and clients.

-* Share a repository with limited internet access with your partners.
+## Package

+This is a working solutions out of the box.
+If you won't configure your repositories, then a test environment will be create.<br/>
+You will receive interconnected two remote and two local repositories on your machine.<br/>
+Play with it.
+Details below.

 ## How it works

-Imagine, you have a repository and you want to share this repository with your partner.<br/>
-Both of you will be two sides of the same repository.
+There are two remote repositories.
+Each repository is a separate side.

-You agreed that your will be owning the prefix **foo-**<br/>
+You agreed that
+* the first repository owns the prefix **foo-**<br/>
-And your partner desided to use the prefix **bar/**<br/>
+* the second repository owns the prefix **bar/**<br/>

 Only branches with such the prefixes will be synchronized and visible on both sides.

 You need to describe this in a simple config-file such as [your_repo_some_name.sh](https://github.com/it3xl/git-sync/blob/master/repo_settings/sample_repo.sh)